Shomin Sample: Light novel

-Shomin Sample began as a light novel series which was published by Ichijinsha between November 11, 2011, and July 20, 2016.
-The full title is Shomin Sample: I Was Abducted by an Elite All-Girls School as a Sample Commoner (俺がお嬢様学校に「庶民サンプル」として拉致られた件, Ore ga Ojōsama Gakkō ni "Shomin Sanpuru" Toshite Rachirareta Ken) but was shortened to Shomin Sample.
-Eleven volumes and one short story volume were released through their Ichijinsha Bunko imprint.
+Written by Takafumi Nanatsuki, with illustrations by Gekka Uruu, Shomin Sample was published by Ichijinsha in eleven volumes from November 11, 2011, to July 20, 2016.
+An additional volume, numbered 7.5, was released on January 18, 2014.

 Manga

 A manga adaptation illustrated by Risumait hat was published in the manga magazine Comic Rex from May 27, 2012, to September 27, 2018.
-Fifteen bound volumes in total were published by Ichijinsha.
+Fifteen bound volumes in total were published by Ichijinsha.Shomin Sample.

 The manga adaptation was licensed for English release in North America by Seven Seas Entertainment.
 The volumes were released from 2016 to 2021.
 In addition to the main manga series, a short spinoff called Shomin Sample: I Was Spun Off by an Elite All-Girls School as a Sample Commoner also appeared as a serial in Comic Rex.
 Two bound volumes were published by Ichijinsha and were released between January–July 2016.
 The title uses a pun of the word "spinoff" where (拉致, supinofu) is replaced by (スピンオフ).